bigaidream-projects/drmad/README.md

 For reproducing the original result in the paper, please refer to [CPU version](https://github.com/bigaidream-projects/drmad/tree/master/cpu_ver)

 > In the original paper, we set the momentum to a small value (0.1).
-Now we found that setting this value to 0.9 or even 0.95 will give much better approximation performance.
+Now we found that setting this value to 0.9 or even 0.95 will give much better performance.

 ## GPU code